 Or, you can find a free dental care clinic, although their range of services may be pretty basic.

 This may be your best option to sidestep expensive dental treatments.
 Here is a list of online directories to help you find such services.

 Negotiate for Discounts

-Talk to your dentist about the possibility of negotiating pricing for their services.
+Talk to your dentist about the possibility of negotiating to price for their services.

 You have no guarantees in such a scenario, but what do you have to lose?

-See if your dentist will offer you a discount on good faith or to retain your services.
+See if your dentist will offer you a discount in good faith or to retain your services.
 Be friendly and diplomatic.

 Preventative and Preemptive Dental Hygienic Practices